lefherz/songs/album3.md

 ## ideas:

 - Holzpunk as a genre works much better in live than recorded
-- more synthesizer in production
+- more synthesizer in production (MIDI composing?)
 - don't be afraid of pop :D
 - new artist name might make sense
+  - Nami Lefherz
+  -

 ## tracklist: